lcp-llp/terraform-provider-veeambackup/docs/resources/azure_vm_backup_policy.md

 ## Import

-Azure VM backup policies can be imported using the policy ID:
+VM backup policies can be imported using the policy `id`:

 ```shell
 terraform import veeambackup_azure_vm_backup_policy.example 12345678-1234-5678-9012-123456789012
 ```

-## Notes

-* When using `backup_type = "SelectedItems"`, you must specify at least one item in the `selected_items` block.
-* The `service_account_id` must reference a valid Azure service account configured in Veeam Backup for Microsoft Azure.
-* All Azure resource IDs should be fully qualified ARM resource IDs.
-* Tag groups allow for complex filtering conditions based on combinations of subscriptions, resource groups, and tags.